 “I knew the day would come!”

-“I’m in a situation … I need to hang out at your place for a bit.”
+“I’m not joking, I’m in a situation… I need to hang out at your place for a bit.”

 “I’m not in LA.
-That’s my luck.
-The one time you call to hang out, I’m out of town.”
+That’s always been my luck with you.
+You finally show an interest while I’m out of town.”

 “Listen, it’s urgent.
 I could let myself in—”